mohamedash7/Ashfaqproject/README.md

 Output:

-Please hit the url of dns name under loadbalancer you will be seeing the "Hello webapp" being displayed in the web page
+Please hit the url of dns name under loadbalancer you will be seeing the "I love to be a part of Bestseller family" being displayed in the web page

 You can also verify it by logging in to the ec2 instance and running the command curl://localhost:80 using the ssh client from the terminal